IsaacHair/map25.2/lunar_programs_0/readme.txt

 Version 6 (not created yet):
 Just a white box that only moves up and down.
 Has gravity and one thruster that can go up.
 Uses integer to store position, not fixed point.
+Note that the screen in this version is treated as 512x512 even though visible area is only 240x320.

 Version 7 (have not created this yet but plan to create it):
 This will just move a lunar lander sprite around on a black screen